JamesPaynter/PyGRB/README.rst

 Contribute
 ----------

+'PyGRB' is an open-source software package freely available under the BSD 3-Clause License.
+Users may request new features by opening a `GitHub Issue`_, or may contribute their own additions and improvements via a pull request.
+Similarly, if you run into problems while using `PyGRB` do not hesitate to request support through a `GitHub Issue`_.
+If you use `PyGRB` in your work and would like to further collaborate on GRBs or gravitational lensing, I would be more than willing to discuss it over email or `GitHub Issue`_.

+An incomplete list of possible improvements:

 - Include support for uneven bin sizes and data gaps.

-- Include compatability with other GRB catalogues that are publicly available.
+- Include compatibility with other GRB catalogues that are publicly available.

   - `Swift BAT <https://swift.gsfc.nasa.gov/results/batgrbcat/>`__